pughlab/bamgineer/docs/input_preparation.md

 vcftools --vcf chr21_het_genome.vcf --remove-indels --recode --recode-INFO-all --out snps_only
 mv snps_only.recode.vcf normal_het.vcf

-### 10. Create an arbitrary bed file for desired CNVs.
-The format should be a tab-separated as follows:
+### 10. Create a bed file for desired CNVs.
+The format should be tab-separated as follows:

 chromosome     start_cnv_position     stop_cnv_position     allelic_ratio     absolute_copy_number

 For instance, navigate to inputs directory and create the following file and name it "cnv.bed":

 chr21     30227447     47076809     AAB     3

 ### 12. Create or edit config.cfg file